gadmiraal/Generative-AI-for-bio-molecule-design-notes/ML related/Ideas.md

 # Research Question
 - **Can we use a diffusion model with a transformer architecture to do both sequence to structure and structure to sequence generation using a diffusion model?**
+	- Use the transformers ability to translate to go from sequence to structure and vice versa
+		- Like ProstT5 but cast it as a diffusion problem instead of a language problem
 	- Use the all atom representation for sequence representation
-	- Use ... for structure representation
+	- Use … for structure representation
 - Using this we learn a co-design representation of a protein in the transformer model but we do not explicitly do co-design?
 - The drawback of this approach is that we do not fully leverage the possibility to design proteins with unnatural amino acids.
 -